akaysh/akaysh/README.md

 I’m passionate about building tools to help people save time and do more with their lives. ¯\ (ツ) /¯

 I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst doing my Masters with a focus on Machine Learning and NLP.
 You can read my research articles  [here](https://scholar.google.com/citations?hl=en&user=dO6oyWQAAAAJ).
 I also worked as a software developer at Intuit IDC (TurboTax Desktop Team) from Aug 2017 to July 2021.
 I did my bachelors (B.Tech) from National Institute of Technology, Karnataka with a major in Information Technology.
-I am an Open Source contributor and my interests like in Machine Learning and Natural Language Processing.
+I am an Open Source contributor and my interests lie in Machine Learning and Natural Language Processing.
 I like to solve real world problems with computer programming.

 Most of my projects are hosted on github.